 We have now completed our Standards Based Report Card information sessions.
+Attached for your reference is the powerpoint from the sessions as well as an article published by Great Schools that addresses the nation's transition to standards based reporting in schools.
 If you were unable to attend, below are a few key questions that came up through the presentation.
-If after reviewing you have any further questions please contact Curriculum Coordinator, Amy Gale (agale@miltonps.org) or your building principal.
+If after reviewing you have any further questions please contact Ms. Cat DesRoche (cdesroche@miltonps.org) or Dr. Elaine McNeil-Girmai emcneilgirmai@miltonps.org)